mtth/kit/README.rst

 .. code:: bash

   project/
-    conf.cfg    # configuration file
+    conf.cfg    # configuration
     app.py      # code
-    db.sqlite   # database

-Where ``conf.cfg`` contains:
+Where ``conf.cfg`` is:

 .. code:: cfg

   [PROJECT]
   MODULES = app
-  [ENGINE]
-  URL = sqlite:///db.sqlite

-In this basic example there are only two options specified:

-* ``MODULES`` contains the list of python modules which belong to the project.
-Inside each of these modules you can use the ``flasker.current_project`` proxy to get access to the current project instance (which gives access to the configured Flask application, the Celery application and the SQLAlchemy database session registry).
+The ``MODULES`` option contains the list of python modules which belong to the project.
+Inside each of these modules we can use the ``flasker.current_project`` proxy to get access to the current project instance (which gives access to the configured Flask application, the Celery application and the SQLAlchemy database session registry).
+This is the only option required in a Flasker project configuration file.

-* ``URL`` tells SQLAlchemy which engine to bind the session on.
-By default Flasker will tell SQLAlchemy to use the in-memory SQLite store.

 Here is a sample ``app.py``:

 .. code:: python

-   from flask import jsonify
    from flasker import current_project

    flask_app = current_project.flask    # Flask app